Government Support & Guidance

 The UK government is enacting a range of measures to support businesses dealing with the impact of the virus.
 The government has launched its Business Support website to help businesses find the right support, advice and information to help with the impact of COVID-19.
 The Department for Business, Energy and Industrial Strategy has also summarised a number of these measures on its website.
 Of particular note are the following:

 - Coronavirus Job Retention Schem.
-Employers can now claim online for a grant for 80% of their furloughed employees’ salaries, up to a maximum of £2,500 per employee.
+This has now been extended until December 2020.
+Employers can claim online for a grant for 80% of their furloughed employees’ salaries, up to a maximum of £2,500 per employee.
 Make a claim.
 More information can be found in the government’s step by step guidance.

 - Apply for the Coronavirus Business Interruption Loan Scheme - helps small and medium-sized businesses affected by coronavirus (COVID-19) to access finance of up to £5 million.
 Find out more.